thecloudexplorers/engineering-standards/coding-standards/powershell-standards.md

 2. **13.2** Wrap module imports in try/catch and rethrow to fail the pipeline.
    *Note:* Ensures upstream errors propagate correctly.

+3. **13.3** Set `$ErrorActionPreference = 'Stop'` at script start and wrap code in `try/catch` blocks to handle exceptions explicitly.
+   *Note:* Ensures all errors trigger catch logic.

+4. **13.4** Use `Write-Error` for non-terminating error messages and reserve `throw` for truly terminating exceptions.
+   *Note:* Ensures errors are emitted on the correct stream and avoids unintended pipeline breaks.

+5. **13.5** Never throw string literals; instead throw exception objects or rethrow the original exception.
+   *Note:* Preserves the stack trace and full exception context for accurate debugging.

+6. **13.6** Avoid placing terminating `throw` statements inside a `try` block that is immediately caught by a surrounding `catch`; structure error handling so exceptions propagate as intended.
+   *Note:* Prevents errors from being inadvertently swallowed and ensures proper error propagation.

 ---

 ## 14. Splatting